mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 can be reduced to this pseudocode logic::

   1) Create database handle
-  2) Point the handle at wf_Seismogram or wf_TimeSeries as appropriate
+  2) Point the handle at wf_Seismogram, wf_TimeSeries, or wf_miniseed as appropriate
   3) Create a MongoDB cursor (find all or issue a query)
   4) foreach x in cursor:
       1i)  Run a sequnce of functions on x